Govind-Patwal/My_Testing_Corner_at_GitHub/MissionDataJobStart.md

 20 | Combining Boolean operators | True and True = True, True and False = False, True or True = True, True or False = True 21 | Conditionals | if <boolean_conditional>:, elif <boolean_conditional>:, else:
-22 | what about `if 0:` | python treats this as `if False:` similarly `if '':` is False and `if 1:` or `if 'str':` = True 23 | Lists | Lists are ordered sequences of values, they are mutable (length and values can be changed).
-Items in the list can be numbers, strings, lists, and a combination, when no elements are mentioned, it is a empty list
+22 | what about `if 0:` | python treats this as `if False:` similarly `if '':` is False and `if 1:` or `if 'str':` = True 23 | Lists - help(list) | Lists are ordered sequences of values, they are mutable (length and values can be changed).
+Items in the list can be numbers, strings, lists, variables, or a combination, when no elements are mentioned, it is a empty list
 24 | Indexing | indexing starts at zero, so the first element is [0]...indexing ends at -1 so the last element is [-1] ... the list can be accessed in many ways from [0, ..., -1]
-25 | Slicing an Index (it is treated as a list) | First n elements = list_name[:n], last n elements = list_name[-n:], all elements = list_name[:] Or list_name....when calling list[m:n], it starts from the element at index m...to the element at index (n-1), so list[4:7] will show elements at index 4 to index 6 = 3 elements
+25 | Slicing a list (it is treated as a list) | First n elements = list_name[:n], last n elements = list_name[-n:], all elements = list_name[:] Or list_name....when calling list[m:n], it starts from the element at index m...to the element at index (n-1), so list[4:7] will show elements at index 4 to index 6 = 3 elements
 26 | Changing lists | simple reassignment, list[n][m] = []
 27 | Lenght of a list | len(list_name)
 28 | Sorting a list in ascending order | sorted(list_name)